-Full-time librarians employed by the University in faculty positions are full-time, tenure-track faculty (see Section 1.2, Full-Time Tenure-Track Faculty).
-Part-time librarians employed by the University in faculty positions are part-time faculty.
+Full-time librarians employed by the University in faculty positions are full-time, tenure-track faculty; full-time, non-tenure-track, renewable (NTTR) faculty; or full-time, non-tenure-track, temporary (NTTT) faculty.
+Part-time librarians employed by the University in faculty positions are part-time faculty (see Sections 1.1, 1.2, 1.3, 1.4, 1.5).